fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 **Block**: it is an essential part of every blockchain.
 Imagine a blockchain as a continuously updated ledger that is synchronized between any number of distinct nodes (in fact, the term "distributed ledger technology" is also used to describe it).
 A block of transactions is cryptographically locked together and formally recorded when a predetermined number of transactions have been added to the ledger and consensus has been obtained among the nodes that the transactions are authentic.
 This "block" serves as the foundation for the following one.
 As a result, they are all connected in a chain, thus the name "blockchain."

-**Block height**: the amount of blocks on a blockchain that are interconnected.
+**Block height**: the number of blocks on a blockchain that are interconnected.
 For instance, the initial block, commonly known as the Genesis Block, would be Height 0.

 **Block reward**: the payment made to a miner for successfully hashing a block of transactions.
 Cryptocurrencies and transaction fees are two possible types of block rewards.
 Whether or not all of the coins have previously been successfully mined depends on the policy followed by the relevant cryptocurrency.